-I believe these new labels paint a more accurate picture of the value delivered by these tools.
-With the overwhelming amount of digital content being published, the need for condensing is surpassing the desire for aggregating.
+Content aggregation or “current awareness” platforms are tools that restrict the flood of digital news and information, honing in on the content determined to matter the most.
+With the overwhelming amount of content being published, the need for condensing information is surpassing the desire for aggregating it.
 It’s not just “more” that people want; it’s more relevance.

 Five current awareness / media monitoring platforms

-The 2019 version covers five solutions that our clients and EIR experts have identified as key players and leaders in this space:
+The 2021 version covers five solutions that our clients and electronic information resource experts have identified as key players and leaders in this market:

 What “Nothing but the relevant content” contains

-Keeping with our theme, we focused on making it relevant and easy.
-The report comes in at 20 pages.
+Keeping with our theme, we focused on making this report relevant and easy.
 While we did gather vendor input, we wanted to minimize their influence in order to remain unbiased, relying heavily on our own research and knowledge.

-You won’t find screenshots or deep dive explanations, but you will get an executive overview along with the following:
+In this report, you will get an executive overview of each platform along with the following: